paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 13. As you are previewing the tape, you can see that the PHASESCOPE is also actively monitoring the audio.
 We will use this scope to help guide us in our **Azimuth adjustment**.

-14. You can find the Azimuth screw on the TASCAM machine in the gap right above the STOP button.
-It is the screw to the left of the heads.
-Use the supplied tiny screwdriver.
+14. You can find the Azimuth screws on the TASCAM machine in the gaps right above the STOP and PLAY buttons.
+Use the supplied tiny phillips screwdriver.

      <p align="center">
        <img width="300" src="images/TASCAM-AzimuthAdjustment.jpg">